pjanthony2001/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoSequenceDiagram-Model.puml" alt="UndoSequenceDiagram-Model" />

-The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone modelState, and restores the address book to that modelState.
+The `redo` command does the opposite — it calls `Model#rollForwardState()`, which increments the `currentStateIdx`, which is the index of the previously undone model state, and restores the application to that state.

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index `addressBookStateList.size() - 1`, pointing to the latest address book modelState, then there are no undone AddressBook states to restore.
-The `redo` command uses `Model#canRedoAddressBook()` to check if this is the case.
-If so, it will return an error to the user rather than attempting to perform the redo.
+**Note:** If the `currentStateIdx` is at index `addressBookStateList.size() - 1`, the index of the last state, then there are no undone states to restore.
+The call to `Model#rollForwardState()` will throw a checked exception, which will be caught and return an error to the user rather than attempting to perform the redo.

 </box>

 Step 5.
-The user then decides to execute the command `list`.
-Commands that do not modify the address book, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undoAddressBook()` or `Model#redoAddressBook()`.
-Thus, the `addressBookStateList` remains unchanged.
+The user then decides to execute the command `help`.
+Commands that do not modify the application, such as `help`, are not "reversible" and thus, executing them do not call `History#addState()`.
+This means that the `states` list and the `currentStateIdx` remain unchanged.

 <puml src="diagrams/UndoRedoState4.puml" alt="UndoRedoState4" />

 Step 6.
-The user executes `clear`, which calls `Model#commitAddressBook()`.
-Since the `currentStatePointer` is not pointing at the end of the `addressBookStateList`, all address book states after the `currentStatePointer` will be purged.
+The user executes `clear`, which calls `Model#updateModelState` and subsequently, `History#addState`.
+Since the `currentStateIdx` is not at the end of the `states`, all model states after the `currentStateIdx` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />